N8Brown/VueFriends/README.md

 The VueFriends contact card web app is based on a tutorial project called _Robofriends_ from Andrei Neagoie's Udemy course, _[The Complete Web Developer in 2019: Zero to Mastery](https://www.udemy.com/the-complete-web-developer-zero-to-mastery/)_.
 It's a wonderful course and I highly recommend it!

-The original project was created using React, and utlizes the [Robohash](https://robohash.org/) and [JSONPlaceholder](https://jsonplaceholder.typicode.com/) APIs to create a series of contact cards with unique robot avatars for a sample list of contacts/friends.
+The original tutorial project was created using React, and utlizes the [Robohash](https://robohash.org/) and [JSONPlaceholder](https://jsonplaceholder.typicode.com/) APIs to create a series of contact cards with unique robot avatars for a sample list of contacts/friends.
 Additionally, the [Tachyons](https://tachyons.io/) CSS toolkit is used for quick styling.
-The finished tutorial project culminated in an application that featured contact cards that displayed the contact's name and email, as well as an avatar.
-The project included a search field that would filter the contacts displayed based on whether the name of a given contact contained whatever was entered into the search field.
+The application featured contact cards that displayed the contact's name and email, as well as an avatar.
+The project included a search field that would filter the displayed contacts based on whether their names contained whatever was entered into the search field.
 The purpose of the tutorial project was to introduce students to reactive, component-based web development using the React framework.

 In an effort to learn something new, I decided to recreate this project using Vue instead of React.
 I was curious how the two would compare both from a learning standpoint as well as use standpoint.
 Unlike the tutorial project, I do not utilize the Tachyons CSS toolkit in VueFriends.
 Instead all styling, with the exception of the media queries template, which was taken from W3Schools, was coded from scratch.
 Additionally, I wanted to add features that were not part of the original project and that would provide further challenges and learning opportunities.
 In addition to building an app that displayed component-based, filterable contact cards, VueFriends also includes the following:

 _**Full Robohash Use**_

-While the tutorial project only utilized robot avatars from the Robohash API, I decided to make use of the variety of avatar types the API provides:
+While the tutorial project only utilized robot avatars from the Robohash API, I decided to make use of the various types of avatars the API provides:

 - Robots
 - Monsters